tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Final.md

 The shotgun felt heavy in my hands, its cold steel seeming to absorb the ambient moonlight.
 I lifted it, leveling the barrel at Lupin's head.
 My finger caressed the trigger, hesitant but determined.
 This was it.
 My moment of catharsis, my moment of justice for Claire, for all the faces and names he claimed to remember in his tortured dreams.

 "Do it," he rasped, a bitter smile curling his lips.
 "End it.
 End me.
-This existence is a curse, an unending nightmare.
 Maybe, just maybe, in death I'll find peace.
 And maybe you will too."

 A heavy silence hung in the air, one that seemed to drown out the sounds of the bayou, the rustling leaves, and the distant cries of creatures unknown.
 My thoughts flashed to Claire, to her laughter and joy, to the life she could have lived.